Someone Else's Star

-"Someone Else's Star" is a song written by Skip Ewing and Jim Weatherly, and recorded by American country music singer Bryan White.
+"Someone Else's Star" is a song written by Skip Ewing and Jim Weatherly, and was first recorded by Davis Daniel on his self-titled second album in 1994, but then was recorded by American country music singer Bryan White.
 It was released in May 1995 as the third single from his self-titled debut album.
 The song was White's first number one on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.

 Content

 The song's narrator is a male character who laments his inability to find someone with whom he can fall in love.
 He then assumes that others are getting what he is wishing for because he is "wishing on someone else's star".

 Chart performance

 White's version of the song debuted at number 60 on the Hot Country Songs chart dated May 27, 1995.
 It charted for twenty weeks on that chart, and reached number one on the chart dated September 9, 1995, where it remained for one week, also giving White his first number one single.